 Current information concerning studying during COVID-19:

-In the coming winter term (2020/21), classes of the department of linguistics will be mostly digital.
+In the coming summer term (2021), classes of the department of linguistics will be mostly digital.
 You can find specific information on your classes in the course catalogue or in OLAT.

 - Study regulations